hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-02-apple-watch-suunto-spartan.markdown

   - gps
   - watch
 ---
-Apple and Suunto recently announced their new smartwatches - the Apple Watch Series 2 and the <a href="http://amzn.to/2edjBKs" rel="nofollow" target="_blank">Suunto Spartan</a>.
+Apple and Suunto recently announced their new smartwatches - the Apple Watch Series 2 and the Suunto Spartan HR.
 As I use my watch mainly for running and hiking I am interested in a watch which is water resistant and offer a long battery life.
-Both watches - the <a href="http://amzn.to/2edjBKs" rel="nofollow" target="_blank">Suunto Spartan</a> and the Apple Watch 2 offer water resistant but the big question is still which performs better in battery life?
+Both watches - the <a href="http://amzn.to/2pkGVh8" rel="nofollow" target="_blank">Suunto Spartan HR</a> and the Apple Watch 2 offer water resistant but the big question is still which performs better in battery life?
 (Update 26.01.2017: Garmin has released the [Fenix 5X](http://amzn.to/2jse5Ht) which I would currently buy as my favorite outdoor watch since it also offers the possibility to upload topo maps).
+However, it weights a tiny bit more than the Suunto Spartan and if you only need your watch for running shorter distances (maybe up to a half marathon) and you have already an iPhone then the <a href="http://amzn.to/2pKb4Gt" rel="nofollow">Apple Watch 2</a> is probably a better choice since it is more versatile.

 ---